 Where to Ride: In Or Out?

-Inside the car (where the windows are), you'll see a little bit out of the windows if you stand.
-If you sit down in a crowded car, all you'll see are the hip pockets of your fellow passengers standing in front of you.
+If you ride inside the car, you can see a little bit out of the windows, but only if you stand up.
+If you sit down in a crowded car, all you'll see are the hip pockets of your fellow passengers.

 How to Get Off the Cable Car

 Getting off a cable car sounds easy, doesn't it?
-You just step down, and it's done.
-If you're riding to the end of the line, that's all you'll have to worry about.
+You step down, and it's done.
+If you're going to the end of the line, that's all you'll have to worry about.

-If you want to get off somewhere along the way - maybe in Chinatown or North Beach - you'll have to let the gripman and conductor know about that.
+If you want to get off along the way, you'll have to notify the grip person and conductor.

-If you're used to riding a city bus, the obvious thing to do may not be what you think.
-Pulling the cord on a city bus says you want to get off, but that isn't the case on the cable car.
-The white cord you see in the photo above isn't for you - it rings the cable car's bell.
+On other transit systems, pulling an overhead cord says you want to get off, but that isn't the case on the cable car.
+The white cord you see in the photo isn't for you.
+Instead, it rings the cable car's bell.